fbrbovic/cursor-rule-framework/README.md

 **Important**: Copy the entire content of `user-rules-template.mdc` and paste it into:
 - **Cursor IDE** → **Cursor** → **Settings** → **Cursor Settings** → **Rules** → **User Rules**

-This template is **required** for the three-phase workflow (Blueprint → Construct → Validate) to function properly.
+This template is **required** for the AI-driven workflow system (Blueprint → Construct → Validate with epic integration) to function properly.

 ### 3. **Customize Project Configuration**
 ```bash